logstash-plugins/logstash-codec-protobuf/README.md

 * install the codec: `bin/logstash-plugin install logstash-codec-protobuf`
 * use the codec in your Logstash config file.
 See details below.

-Note: the latest supported jruby version of Google's protobuf library is 3.0.5.pre.
-If you need to use a more current version, please find instructions in [this issue](https://github.com/logstash-plugins/logstash-codec-protobuf/issues/62).
+Note: the latest supported jruby version of Google's protobuf library is 3.5.0.pre.
+If you need to use a more current version, please find instructions [here](google-protobuf-lib-update.md).

 ## Configuration